XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 Here we define three utility functions that will transform data we receive from the ledger into flat value objects for easy digestion in the frontend code.
 As we progress in this tutorial, we will keep this pattern of adding functionality by adding files that are prefixed by the step number.

-2. Modify `index.js` and add `ipcMain` to the imports from the `require('electron')`line.
+2. Modify `index.js` and add `ipcMain` to the imports on the `require('electron')` line.
 Then add the new helper file at the bottom of the include section:

 ```javascript
 // Step 3 code additions - start